-It’s been estimated that worldwide, one million people undergo ECT each year.
+It’s been estimated that worldwide, undergo ECT each year.
 But if you’re feeling depressed and go see your doctor for help, it won’t be the first treatment they’ll suggest.
 Or even the second, or the third.

 The procedure is most commonly used to alleviate what medical professionals refer to as “treatment-resistant depression” — depression which hasn’t responded to other forms of help such as medications.